nimbella/demo-projects/trade/README.md

 Place the API token for the IEX Cloud into the environment as environment variable `IEXCLOUD_API_TOKEN` when using the Nimbella deployer to deploy this project.
 One way to do this is to use a `.env` file as described in the Nimbella deployer documentation.

 The functions use the Nimbella Redis key-value store to manage persisted data.
-The Nimbella API host is set at build time via REACT_APP_NIMBELLA_PROJECT_ROOT.

 A Swagger API definition for the back-end functions is contained in the swagger .yaml file